plastikcam.com Lomo LC-A and LC-A+

 The LC-A+ is more expensive and has some different features: ISO 100-1600, cable release socket, double exposure switch, accessory "grooves" on each side of the lens, no aperture choice for flash, no distance indicator in viewfinder.
 The build quality seems to be inferior to the Russian model, this was confirmed to me by a Polish repair firm.
 Especially the shutter button seems to be a problem.
 I have 3 LC-A+ cameras with issues, one of them new, but as it was a present, I could not get my hands on the warranty papers.
 Thanks to the Polish guys both versions could be repaired.
 Meanwhile they have disappeared from Ebay and I have not heard about another good repair firm.

 Some gereral words about Lomography and their service: There is a 2-year warranty, at least in Europe.
 My personal experience with their service is very good.
 As most of their cameras are made of (cheap) plastic, there is no repair, they just exchange your defective camera.
-You have to send it in to their Vienna office at your expenses, which is not cheap if you are not based in Austria, but they try to compensate by adding film or so to the return.
-You absolutely need a proof of purchase, there was heavy abuse by fraudulent customers they told me.
+You had to send it in to their Vienna office at your expenses, which was not cheap if you are not based in Austria, but they tried to compensate by adding film or so to the return.
+A 2026 warranty issue was treated by a new system: they sent me a prepaid shipping voucher.
+This is much better.
+Anyway: You absolutely need a proof of purchase, there was heavy abuse by fraudulent customers they told me.
 So if you buy second hand or your camera is gift, be sure to put your hands on the proof of purchase.
 After the 2-years warranty period it's over.
-They will try to help for the expensive not-so-plastic cameras like the LC series, but for the rest there is no repair.
+They will try to help for the expensive not-so-plastic cameras like the LC series, but there is no repair.
 Keep this in mind for the prices you pay for older gear.

 You can attach an Instant back to the camera shown here.